 You can also add a little pinch of salt as it’ll help your body retain water for an extended period.
 You can find sugar-free mints and gums to ease dry mouth if it prolongs for more than three weeks.

-Dietary factor like a change in diet plays a huge role in our sleeping patterns.
+Change in metabolic state due to dietary factor plays a huge role in our sleeping patterns.
 Though anecdotal, several dieters report a change in their sleeping habits and insomnia while in ketosis.

 When you drastically reduce carb intake, the glucose level in your body decreases and you start craving for sugar.